How to Deliver Effective PowerPoint Presentations

 Some colors may look different when thrown up on a projector screen.
 It's a smart idea to do a test run to make sure your carefully crafted slideshow doesn't look weird on the available machinery when the moment of truth arrives.
 You can also ensure your slides have enough contrast to be read clearly at appropriate distances and are agreeable for easy audience consumption -- even if some of those audience members are colorblind.

 Color psychology is an interesting field, and one that you can draw on to make a successful PowerPoint presentation.
 You want to use meaningful and memorable colors, but you don't want to get too busy or flashy.
 PowerPoint is an extremely versatile program, but that doesn't mean you need to exploit every gimmick and design trick available.
-Rather, look for ways color combinations can assist you in delivering both the contextual detail and the emotional impact in each slide you craft, so they support your message succinctly, clearly and intuitively.

 A vivid contrast or a soothing balance might be called for to help make your points.
 By using complementary colors (those opposite on the color wheel) and analogous colors (those adjacent on the color wheel) you can affect how your audience perceives your message.
 Also, let colors work for you.